| Thu, May 7 - Jun 11 |

 Guitar

-Learn the basics of guitar in a fun and supportive group environment.
-Beginning: Acquire the tools you need to play songs with the group or to continue learning on your own.
-All you need is a guitar and one or two hours a week to practice.
-This class is for absolute beginners only.
+Improve your guitar skills in a fun and supportive group environment.
 Advanced Beginning: For those who have had a few lessons and can play a handful of chords but need help with switching faster.
 We will work up to playing in all of the keys usually played on guitar and will try to tackle the dreaded F chord.
 We’ll also work on playing together as a group.
 Continuing: For anyone who has been playing guitar for a while, continue learning and playing.
 We will focus on developing stronger musical skills through playing individually and with the group.
 Please note: Students must bring their own guitar. -

 Harmonica